An initiative exploring new approaches to governance for nonprofits.

 It’s time to stop the inertia

-We’re changing the conversation from “How do we make boards more effective?” to “How do we govern more effectively?”.
+Although the board is a critical part of the governance system, the whole system must be examined in order for governance to keep up with 21st century expectations.
+Doing so will shift the conversation from “How do we make boards more effective?” to “How do we govern more effectively?”.

 We know there are no quick fixes or simple answers, and that people from the sector itself will be critical to successfully reimagine governance.
 Add your voice to the conversation: